 It also helps align every stratum of the company to the main vision and mission of the company that is “to provide access to the world’s information in one click.

 Stretch goals are set and they make sure that these OKRs are big and aspirational rather than incremental.

 Aspirational goals are hard to achieve but even if 70% is achieved, it is appreciated with a pinch of salt.

 The unmet goals are a reminder that there is always space and potential for further improvement.
 Incremental goals, on the other hand, give an illusion that the company is at its maximum threshold potential and cannot go any further.

 OKRs are established quarterly and they are accessible with the use of tools like Google Docs, spreadsheets, etc.

 3 Color code to grade your OKR outcomes

-Outcomes are graded on a color scale of red, green, and yellow.
+Outcomes are graded on a colour scale of red, green, and yellow.
 Key results are also graded on a scale of 1-1.0 towards the end of each quarter and low grades are utilized as data to improve in the next quarter.

 How does LinkedIn use OKR?